Rose oil

 Rose oil (rose otto, attar of rose, attar of roses, or rose essence) is an essential oil that is extracted from the petals of various types of rose.
 Rose ottos are extracted through steam distillation, while rose absolutes are obtained through solvent extraction, the absolute being used more commonly in perfumery.
-The production technique originated in Greater Iran.
+The production technique originated in Iran.
 Even with their high price and the advent of organic synthesis, rose oils are still perhaps the most widely used essential oil in perfumery.

 R. damascena and R. centifolia

 Two major species of rose are cultivated for the production of rose oil: